timmyoder/ISDownload/README.md

 By default, the tool uses the ISD Lite dataset and overwrites existing files.
 These options can be changed with the corresponding flags.

 If using the full ISD dataset, beware that there is much more data as there are multiple readings per hour and many additional readings compared to the ISD Lite dataset.
-The ISD Lite dataset also has some cleaning and validation performed.

 ```
 usage: isdownload.py [-h] [--id ID] [--file FILE] --year YEAR [--to-year TO_YEAR] [--isd-full] [--no-overwrite]